Live Updates arrow

 Catchment First takes a different approach, by working in partnership with farmers to improve nitrogen use efficiency and reduce the amount of fertiliser in drinking water sources.

-Over the last five years we’ve worked with close to 100 farmers in our groundwater catchments investing in over 12,000 hectares of sustainable agriculture measures – that’s an area of nearly 20,000 football pitches where we’re working with farms to reduce fertiliser losses.
+Over the last five years we’ve worked with close to 100 farmers in our groundwater catchments investing in over 12,000 hectares - an area of nearly 20,000 football pitches - of sustainable agriculture measures to reduce fertiliser losses.
+We also work with partners to raise awareness of key issues.

 3 members of the catchment team using a Nitrate Sensor